-Self-differentiation in others is not likely to develop unless there is a focus on one's own self-differentiation.
-Friedman believed that the number one issue in leadership 'today' is a failure of nerve to define oneself more clearly.
-The leader's self-differentiation and not empathy, encourages self-differentiation and development in others.
-Such a leader is able to be present in the midst of emotional turmoil, actively relating to key people while calmly maintaining a sense of his own direction.
+Self-differentiation in others is not likely to develop unless there is a focus on one's self-differentiation.
+Friedman believed that the number one issue in leadership 'today' is a 'failure of nerve' to define oneself more clearly.
+The leader's self-differentiation and not empathy, encourage self-differentiation and development in others.
+Such a leader can be present amid emotional turmoil, actively relating to key people while calmly maintaining a sense of her direction.
 With this capacity, he or she can affect the whole system of relationships and reduce the level of anxiety in the organization network.
 The today that Friedman was talking about was 1996 and it can be argued that the concerning trends he identified have grown further.

-In work with traumatized children and young people having a good capacity for empathy is clearly important.
+In working with traumatized children and young people having a good capacity for empathy is important.
 Arguably, the same can apply to other contexts, such as the family and the workplace.
 However, this must be balanced by other qualities.
-For example, to be self-protective, to have clear and consistent boundaries and to maintain appropriate expectations.
+For example, to be self-protective, have clear and consistent boundaries, and maintain appropriate expectations.
 It could be argued that it doesn't have to be one without the other.
 It is possible to be firm, whilst still having empathy.
 In reality, I think it is not so easy.